parichit/DCEM/README.md

 )
 ```

 - **_Cleaning the data_**: Before the model can be trained (`dcem_train()` function), the data must be cleaned.
-This simply means to remove all redundant columns (example can be label colum).
-This datset contains labels in the last column (35th) and only 0's in the 2nd column so let's remove them,
+This simply means to remove all redundant columns (example can be label column).
+This dataset contains labels in the last column (35th) and only 0's in the 2nd column so let's remove them,

 Paste the below code in the R session to clean the dataset.